-Students hoping to go to university in September 2024 should already be thinking about what to study and where they want to apply.
+Students going to university from September 2024 should already have been thinking about what to study and where they want to apply.

 Here are the key UCAS deadline dates for your diary.

 When is the UCAS application deadline?